kief/infrastructure-as-code.com/10-book.md

 ---

 <p>
-<span class="booktitle">Infrastructure as Code</span> by Kief Morris will be published by O'Reilly Publishing.
+<span class="booktitle">Infrastructure as Code</span> by Kief Morris will be published by O'Reilly Publishing in June 2016.
 </p>

 [<img class="showcase"